It’s that time again. You’ve received your orders and it’s time to get ready for a permanent change of duty station (PCS).

 Why Should I Make a PPM Move?

-With a PPM, you can receive reimbursement for 95% of what it would have cost the federal government to move you, even if it didn’t cost you that much to move.
+With a PPM, you can now receive reimbursement for up to 100% of what it would have cost the federal government to move you, even if it didn’t cost you that much to move.
 If you’re able to DIY much of your move and keep costs low, the difference between the actual costs of your move and your reimbursement is money in your pocket.

 With a PPM move, if your move meets the time and distance requirements, you also may be eligible to receive travel allowances for yourself and your family.